-- "T", meaning the spaces must intersect in some way - "F", meaning the spaces must not intersect in any way - "0", meaning the dimension of the spaces' intersection must be zero (i.e., it must be a point or non-empty set of points). - "1", meaning the dimension of the spaces' intersection must be one (i.e., it must be a line or non-empty set of line segments). - "2", meaning the dimension of the spaces' intersection must be two (i.e., it must be a polygon or set of polygons whose area is greater than zero). - "", meaning that the two spaces may have any relationship.
+- "T", meaning the spaces must intersect in some way "F", meaning the spaces must not intersect in spaces , meaning the spaces must not intersect in any way - "0", meaning the dimension of the spaces' intersection must be zero (i.e., it must be a point or non-empty set of points). - "1", meaning the dimension of the spaces' intersection must be one (i.e., it must be a line or non-empty set of line segments). - "2", meaning the dimension of the spaces' intersection must be two (i.e., it must be a polygon or set of polygons whose area is greater than zero). - "", meaning that the two spaces may have any relationship.